Batch Query Processing and Optimization for Agentic Workflows: Introduction

-In this paper, we introduce \name{}, a system that brings batch query processing and optimization into the domain of agentic LLM workflows in data analytics and decision-making applications.
-Unlike existing serving engines or agent frameworks that treat each query or workflow in isolation, \name{} views each individual agentic workflow as a structured query plan DAG, where each node represents an LLM invocation or data operation; for batch input queries, \name{} hence constructs a consolidated query plan DAG.
-This abstraction allows us to reuse decades of database optimization principles while accounting for unique executions of LLMs.
+In this paper, we present \name{}\footnote{Our source code is at \url{https://anonymous.4open.science/r/Halo_Demo-BC86/}.}, a system that extends batch query processing and optimization to heterogeneous agentic workflows in data analytics and decision-making.
+In contrast to existing serving engines and agent frameworks that optimize each query or workflow in isolation, Halo models each workflow as a structured query-plan DAG, whose nodes correspond to GPU-resident LLM invocations or CPU-executed external function calls.
+This representation enables Halo to draw on decades of database optimization principles while explicitly accounting for the distinct execution characteristics of LLM inference and tool-mediated operators.

-\name's query processor and optimizer are built on two key insights: first, rather than relying on complex rule-based graph rewrites or volcano-style optimizers~\cite{10.5555/645478.757691}, \name{} formulates query optimization and workflow scheduling as a joint multi-GPU worker placement problem, guided by a cost model that explicitly captures the interaction between prefill/decode phases and cache reuse.
-This direct optimization not only simplifies the design but also achieves near-optimal performance in practice.
-Next, \name{}’s query processor integrates state-of-the-art LLM serving techniques, including adaptive batching, cache sharing/prefetching, and overlapping of compute and communication, to optimize hardware utilization and end-to-end latency.
+\name{}’s query processor and optimizer build on two core insights.
+First, instead of relying on rule-based graph rewrites or Volcano-style optimization pipelines~\cite{graefe1993volcano}, \name{} formulates optimization and execution as a dependency-aware placement and scheduling problem over heterogeneous workers.
+Each workflow is compiled into a structured DAG with explicit precedence constraints; operators include GPU-resident LLM prefill/decode stages as well as CPU-bounded tool operators (e.g., database queries, retrieval, parsing, and API calls) whose runtimes and contention characteristics differ substantially from inference.
+Halo then selects placements and schedules guided by a cost model that captures (i) prefill–decode interactions, (ii) KV-cache reuse and sharing across common prefixes, and (iii) CPU-side tool contention and communication overheads.
+This direct optimization both simplifies the system architecture and yields near-optimal performance in practice.
+Second, \name{} integrates state-of-the-art LLM serving techniques, including adaptive batching, cache sharing/prefetching, and overlap of compute and communication, within a unified DAG scheduler that respects inter-operator dependencies and avoids pathological stalls (e.g., GPU underutilization while CPU tools are backlogged, or tool results delaying decode fan-in).